CrayLabs/SmartSim/doc/model.rst

 the ``Experiment.create_model()`` factory function and the `to_configure` function parameter in ``Model.attach_generator_files()``.

 In this example, we have a text file named `params_inputs.txt`.
-Within the text, is the parameter `THERMO` that is required by the application at runtime:
+Within the text file, is the parameter `THERMO` that is required by the application at runtime:

 .. code-block:: bash